As exciting as it is, simply getting started on an exterior makeover can be the hardest part.

 Sustainable options are the most effective way to lower your heating and cooling bill and add to your home’s worth--protecting its exterior for years to come.
 When considering “going green”, ask yourself the following questions: how important is my home’s energy efficiency?
 Am I willing to pay more now to enjoy savings over time?
 Am I interested in protecting the environment and reducing my carbon footprint?

 If you decide sustainability is important to you, vinyl siding is a great option.
 Since it never requires paint it produces no VOC emissions.
 And when insulated, it can drastically reduces energy costs.
 It requires less packaging than other products, creates less construction site waste, and can be composed of recycled content.

-When making your selections, check for the NAHB Research Center Green Approved mark, Green Circle Certified seal, or their US Green Building Council Membership seal.
+When making your selections, check for the NAHB Research Center Green Approved mark, or Green Circle Certified seal.

 If “homework” sounds like a chore then think of this step as where you indulge your creative genius instead.
 You have made your decisions about what is important and set your budget…now you get to “shop” your choices.

 - Go online and review energy-saving products and environmentally friendly manufacturers